Jonas1312/dilation-rate-as-fibonacci-sequence/README.md

 1) initializes the network
 2) creates the input image
 3) computes the output
-4) returns the gradient of the output center pixel with respect to the input image
+4) returns the gradient of the output center pixel with respect to the input image.

 ```python